2020 Governance & Sustainability

 CODE OF CONDUCT AND GLOBAL BUSINESS PRACTICES GUIDELINES

 Since 1987, our Code of Conduct has served as a guide for our daily business interactions, reflecting our corporate values and our standard for ethical behavior.
-Our Code of Conduct is available in 40 different languages.
+Our Code of Conduct is available in 42 local languages.
 One hundred percent of salaried and clerical Colgate people participate in annual training and certification on the Code of Conduct.
 Factory workers certify annually and complete training every other year.
 Our audit firm, PricewaterhouseCoopers LLP, audits a cross-section of these certifications.
 Colgate’s Global Business Practices Guidelines provide further information to our employees on key topics in our Code of Conduct.
 The Guidelines offer clear, practical guidance and illustrate how the values and principles outlined in the Code of Conduct apply to particular business situations.

 The Colgate EthicsLine provides a means for employees and external parties to ask questions, obtain guidance or report any suspected violations of the Code of Conduct.
 We work to create a workplace free of inappropriate or unlawful behavior in which people are encouraged to share their concerns with the Company without fear of retaliation.
-Consequently, at Colgate no adverse action will be taken against any employee, former employee, agent, or third party for complaining about, reporting, participating in or assisting in the investigation of a suspected violation of the Company’s Code of Conduct, Company policy or applicable law unless the allegation made or information provided is found to be intentionally false or was not made in good faith.
+Consequently, at Colgate no adverse action will be taken against any employee, former employee, agent or third party for complaining about, reporting, participating in or assisting in the investigation of a suspected violation of the Company’s Code of Conduct, Company policy or applicable law unless the allegation made or information provided is found to be intentionally false or was not made in good faith.

 All reporting activity provided when Colgate People “Speak Up” is reviewed and, if deemed to be a potential violation of the Code of Conduct, the matter is promptly and thoroughly investigated by Global Ethics & Compliance and/or the Global Legal Organization.